 Genesis: From Genesis To Revelation - 1969

-This first album, like the sixties-released debut albums from many bands (The Grateful Dead, Jethro Tull, Deep Purple, Ten Years After and Yes to name a few) was totally unrepresentative of their subsequent career.
+This first Genesis album, like the sixties-released debut albums from many bands (The Grateful Dead, Jethro Tull, Deep Purple, Ten Years After and Yes to name a few) was totally unrepresentative of their subsequent career.

 It was very much a product of its time, with a poppy but psychedelic feel - produced by Jonathan King - and it carries with it an endearing youthful innocence.
 Importantly, the lush strings were added after the songs had been recorded at King's behest, to the annoyance of some of the group.
 Reviewing it is like writing about a separate group.
 I bet there are loads of Genesis followers who hate it.
 Amazingly, the group were still at school when they recorded the album.
 Given that information, I have to say that it really is quite precocious.